KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 Zero and infinity converge without fusion.
 The requisites achieve equilibrium, and orientation becomes the determining factor for subsequent motion.

+> **Note on CP:**
+> CP is ontologically pre-hypostatic.
+> The condition χ = 1 is not CP itself, but the hypostatic manifestation of CP within expressed motion.

 ### 4.4 Limit Cases

 At the extremes of the \( \chi \) spectrum: